-- (1) No person may install or use a pipe or treated effluent fitting in a treated effluent installation unless it complies with Schedule 1. - (2) Notwithstanding the provision of subsection (1), the authorised official may for a specific use in a specific installation, permit the installation or use of a pipe or treated effluent fitting which is not included in Schedule 1. - (3) The authorised official may, in respect of any pipe or treated effluent fitting included in Schedule 1, impose such conditions as he or she may deem necessary in respect of the use or method of installation thereof. - (4) The authorised official may at any time remove a pipe or treated effluent fitting from Schedule 1 if the pipe or treated effluent fitting no longer suitable for the purpose for which its use was accepted or included.
+- (1) No person may install or use a pipe or treated effluent fitting in a treated effluent installation unless it complies with Schedule 1. - (2) Notwithstanding the provision of subsection (1), Council may for a specific use in a specific installation, permit the installation or use of a pipe or treated effluent fitting which is not included in Schedule 1. - (3) Council may, in respect of any pipe or treated effluent fitting included in Schedule 1, impose such conditions as he or she may deem necessary in respect of the use or method of installation thereof. - (4) Council may at any time remove a pipe or treated effluent fitting from Schedule 1 if the pipe or treated effluent fitting no longer suitable for the purpose for which its use was accepted or included. - (5) Council must ensure that copies of Schedule 1 are available at the office of the City during working hours.